Montenegro: Shooting leaves several dead, suspect on the run – DW – 01/01/2025

 National broadcaster RTCG and other local media said five adults and two children were killed.
 Four people were seriously injured and taken to hospital.

-According to media reports, the suspect had engaged in a brawl in a bar in the town, and later returned and opened fire at the establishment.
-Afterwards, he went to another site and killed a woman and the children of the bar's owner.
+According to media reports, the suspect had engaged in a brawl at a restaurant, and later returned and opened fire at the establishment.
+Afterwards, he went to another site and killed a woman and two children.

 They said the incident "is not a consequence of high-risk showdowns between organized crime groups."